-- 1. Attend three self-help support meetings weekly in Phase I and II; two self-help support meetings weekly in Phase III and IV.
-You are encouraged to attend 12-step meetings, such as AA, NA, HA, MA or CA; however, you can also attend other self-help support meetings, such as SMART Recovery, Celebrate Recovery or SOS (Save Our Selves). - 2.
-The three required self-help meetings must occur on separate days of the week.
-You may attend more than one meeting in one day; however, this will not full-fill the twice weekly self-help meeting requirement. - 3.
-You must attend at least one ATC/HHS Alumni meeting per month.
+- 1. Attend two self-help support meetings weekly in Phase III, IV & V. You are encouraged to attend 12-step meetings, such as AA, NA, HA, MA or CA; however, you can also attend other self-help support meetings, such as SMART Recovery, Celebrate Recovery or SOS (Save Our Selves). - 2.
+The required self-help meetings must occur on separate days of the week.
+You may attend more than one meeting in one day; however, this will not full-fill the weekly self-help meeting requirement. - 3.
+You must attend at least one OTC Alumni meeting per month.
 This may full-fill one of your weekly attendance requirements. - 4.
 Fill out the Self-Help Group Attendance Slips completely with the group name, location, date, time and secretary's signature.
 Also, include any contact you have had with your sponsor during that week.
 Your responses for categories 'How I was helped' and 'How I helped others' need to be a minimum of two sentences.
-Slips which are not filled out completely will not be accepted and will be given back to the participant to finish filling out. - 5.
-Slips are due by 5:00 P.M. each Wednesday.
+Slips which are not filled out completely (ie: missing secretary signature and phone number) will not be accepted. - 5.
+Slips are due by 11:59 P.M. every Wednesday.
 Turn in your Self-Help Group Attendance Slips on a weekly basis.
-Any meetings attended after 5:00 P.M. on Wednesday will be turned in the following week.
-Failure to turn in your self-help attendance slips on a weekly basis will likely result in a sanction. - 6.
-You can turn slips in via the following methods: - In person at WCS - Fax to: 262-544-9456 - Email to: kgusse@wiscs.org and kkeck@wiscs.org - Mail to: WCS Alcohol Treatment Court 414 W. Moreland Blvd Room 200 Waukesha, WI 53188 - 7.
-If you fax or email your slips, you need to hold onto all of the originals.
-You are expected to be able to provide the hardcopy to staff if requested at any time while you are in the program. - 8.
-Obtain a sponsor or temporary sponsor during Phase 1 and contact them weekly throughout the entire program.
-You will not be promoted to Phase 2 until you have found a sponsor or temporary sponsor.
-Record your weekly contact with your sponsor on the Self-Help Group Attendance Slips.
+Failure to submit you slips on time will result in a sanction. - 6.
+You can turn slips in via the following methods: - In person at WCS - Fax to: 262-544-9456 - Email to: kgusse@wiscs.org and enowicki@wiscs.org and enowicki@wiscs.org and enowicki@wiscs.org - Text: 262-993-1271 or 262-993-1796 - Mail to: WCS OWI Treatment Court 414 W. Moreland Blvd Room 200 Waukesha, WI 53188 - 7.
+If you fax, email, or text in your slips, you need to hold onto all of the originals.
+You are expected to provide you original slips at your regularly schedule office appointment or court session - 8.
+Obtain a sponsor/support person during Phase II and contact them weekly throughout the entire program.
+You will not be promoted to Phase III until you have found a sponsor/support person.
+Record your weekly contact with your sponsor/support person on the Self-Help Group Attendance Slips.